What to Expect from Your Installation

 Once you’ve decided to install or refinish a wood floor, you may wonder what will happen next.
 Knowing what to expect before, during, and after the work takes place will help ensure a high-quality job.

 Before work begins, remove all furnishings, draperies, paintings, and other items from the room.
-For new installations, the wood will need to acclimate, which will vary from two days to two weeks or even longer depending on the species.
+For new installations, the wood will need to acclimate to the job site, which will vary depending on the species.

 If your floors are being sanded, finished or refinished, be prepared for some noise and disruption.
-Dust containment systems can minimize debris, but no system is 100% effective, so cover any items that you want to keep dust-free.
+Dust containment systems can minimize debris, but no system is 100% effective, so cover or remove any items you want to keep dust-free.
 When the finish is applied, stay off your floors until it has dried.
-The time required will vary depending on the type of finish used.
+The time will vary depending on the type of finish used.

 After the finish has dried, put felt pads on the bottoms of any furniture to minimize scratches and dents.
 Place rugs at all entrances, avoiding those with rubber backs, which can discolor your floor.
-Avoid walking on your floors with cleats or high heels.
+Avoid walking on your floors with cleats or high heels in disrepair.

 Finally, keep your wood floors looking their best by properly maintaining them.
-Maintain fluctuations in home relative humidity to 30 to 50 percent.
-Use a cleaning product recommended for your floors and use it regularly to keep them looking beautiful for years to come.
+Use a cleaning product recommended for your floors, and maintain fluctuations in home relative humidity between 30 and 50 percent to keep them looking beautiful for years to come.